 95671.
 Vapor Collection Systems and Vapor Control Devices.

-Beginning January 1, 2019, the following requirements apply to equipment at facilities located in sectors listed in section 95666 that must be controlled with the use of a vapor collection system and control device as a result of the requirements specified in section 95668 of this subarticle.
+The following requirements apply to equipment at facilities in sectors listed in section 95666 that shall be controlled with the use of a vapor collection system and control device as a result of the requirements specified in section 95668 of this subarticle.

 Unless section 95671(c) applies, the vapor collection system shall direct the collected vapors to one of the following: